thatapicompany/theauthapi-magiclink-retool-demo/README.md

 └── yarn.lock
 ```

-## The Auth API
+## TheAuthAPI

-Head to [theauthapi.com](theauthapi.com) to create a new account.
-Set-up a new project and copy your Access Key and Project Id into the `.env.local` `AUTHAPI_ACCESS_KEY`, `AUTHAPI_PROJECT_ID`.
+Head to [theauthapi.com](theauthapi.com) and create a new account.
+Set up a new project and copy your Access Key and Project ID values into `.env` as `AUTHAPI_ACCESS_KEY` and `AUTHAPI_PROJECT_ID`.

-Also, setup a spare test key for your retool app to fallback to while your developing.
+Also, set up a spare test key for your retool app to fallback to while your developing.

-## Your Retool App
+## Demo Retool App

+_VIDEO COMING SOON_

 In your [retool.com](https://Retool.com) app, create a new `parentWindow` resource with the selector `#api_key`.
-You can enter your test key you generated in The AuthAPI interface.
+You can enter the test key you generated in TheAuthAPI dashboard.

-_VIDEO COMING SOON_

 Create a new API `GET` resource called `testAPIKey` pointing to `https://api.theauthapi.com/api-keys/{{getAPIKeyToken.data}}`
 with the header `x-api-key : [Access Key]`